0racle/raku-Slang-Otherwise/README.md

 This code is shamelessly taken from a [blog post by Damian Conway](https://blogs.perl.org/users/damian_conway/2019/09/itchscratch.html).

 Damian's slang called the block `else`, but the post spawned some discussion about whether that is a good name, also taking into consideration that Python's `for`/`else` does something entirely different.
-I recall someone suggested `otherwise`, which is a good a name as any.
+In [commenting on the article](https://www.reddit.com/r/perl6/comments/d5u1mv/itchscratch_damian_conway/), several people suggested `otherwise`, which is a good a name as any.

 LICENCE
 =======